-If you see someone approach and you want to deter them, this video doorbell has a built-in siren that you can trigger from your smart phone.
+If you see someone approach and you want to deter them, you can trigger a built-in siren from your smartphone.

 Once you’ve downloaded the Arlo app (which is necessary prior to installing the doorbell), you can connect it to Alexa and Google Assistant, although recorded video and smart notifications require a subscription.

 A massive tick in the box for the Arlo doorbell is its sensitive detection software that picks up animals and packages.
 To avoid being spammed with updates when a cat walks past, you can restrict notifications so you're only informed when a person is at your door.